 Capital assets.
-The School's investment in capital assets for its governmental activities as of June 30, 2017, amounts to \$129,785 (net of accumulated depreciation).
-This investment in capital assets includes furniture fixture and equipment, improvements other than building, IT equipment, computer software and audio visual equipment.
+The School's investment in capital assets for its governmental activities as of June 30, 2017 amounts to \$518,226 (net of accumulated depreciation).
+This investment in capital assets includes buildings and fixed equipment, improvements other than buildings, furniture fixture and equipment, information technology equipment, computer software, and audio visual equipment.
 Additional information on the School's capital assets can be found in Note C.